sleepy-nols/ansible_role_nut/README.md

 Assumptions made:
 - clients can reach server via its default ip address (e.g. local network or vpn)

-This role configures part of its automation over the Ansible inventory.
-You need to therefore configure it correct for this role to work.
-The [example configuration](/#) is a minimum set that needs to exist.
 Client and server devices are seperated into two inventory groups: `[nut_clients]` and `[nut_servers]`.
 Accordingly client hosts should be present in the inventory group `[nut_clients]` and server hosts in `[nut_server]`.